rokartnaz/WhooshSearch/README.md

         "linux50"
     ],

-    // choose file extensions to skip while indexing "skip_file_extensions":
+    // Choose file extensions to skip while indexing "skip_file_extensions":
     [
         "txt"
     ],

-    // choose file names (without path) to skip while indexing "skip_files":
+    // Choose file names (without path) to skip while indexing "skip_files":
     [
-        "WhooshSearch.py"
+        "TODO.txt"
     ],

-    // store files content in index.
-Allows not to reread files while searching "store_content" : true,
+    // Store files content in index.
+Allows not to reread files while searching.
+    // Indexing time and index space are increased if this option is set to true.
+    // Search time is reduced if this option is set to true.
+    "store_content" : true,

-    // maximum amount of memory in Mb to use while indexing.
+    // Maximum amount of memory in Mb to use while indexing.
     "ram_limit_mb" : 256
 }
 ```